Stimulant: Medical uses

 Stimulants are widely used throughout the world as prescription medicines as well as without a prescription (either legally or illicitly) as performance-enhancing or recreational drugs.
-Among narcotics, stimulants produce a noticeable crash or comedown at the end of their effects.
+Stimulants produce a noticeable crash or comedown at the end of their effects.
 In the US, the most frequently prescribed stimulants as of 2013 were lisdexamfetamine (Vyvanse), methylphenidate (Ritalin), and amphetamine (Adderall).
 It was estimated in 2015 that the percentage of the world population that had used cocaine during a year was 0.4%.
 For the category "amphetamines and prescription stimulants" (with "amphetamines" including amphetamine and methamphetamine) the value was 0.7%, and for MDMA 0.4%.

-Stimulants have been used in medicine for many conditions including obesity, sleep disorders, mood disorders, impulse control disorders, asthma, nasal congestion and, in case of cocaine, as local anesthetics.
+Stimulants have been used in medicine for many conditions including obesity, sleep disorders, mood disorders, impulse-control disorders, asthma, nasal congestion and, in case of cocaine, as local anesthetics.
 Drugs used to treat obesity are called anorectics and generally include drugs that follow the general definition of a stimulant, but other drugs such as cannabinoid receptor antagonists also belong to this group.
 Eugeroics are used in management of sleep disorders characterized by excessive daytime sleepiness, such as narcolepsy, and include stimulants such as modafinil and pitolisant.
-Stimulants are used in impulse control disorders such as ADHD and off-label in mood disorders such as major depressive disorder to increase energy, focus and elevate mood.
-Stimulants such as epinephrine, theophylline and salbutamol orally have been used to treat asthma, but inhaled adrenergic drugs are now preferred due to less systemic side effects.
-Pseudoephedrine is used to relieve nasal or sinus congestion caused by the common cold, sinusitis, hay fever and other respiratory allergies; it is also used to relieve ear congestion caused by ear inflammation or infection.
+Stimulants are used in impulse control disorders such as ADHD and off-label in mood disorders such as major depressive disorder to increase energy, focus, and elevate mood.
+Stimulants such as epinephrine, theophylline, and salbutamol orally have been used to treat asthma, but inhaled adrenergic drugs are now preferred due to less systemic side effects.
+Pseudoephedrine is used to relieve nasal or sinus congestion caused by the common cold, sinusitis, allergic rhinitis, and other respiratory allergies; it is also used to relieve ear congestion caused by ear inflammation or infection.

 Depression

-Stimulants were one of the first classes of drugs to be used in the treatment of depression, beginning after the introduction of the amphetamines in the 1930s.
+Stimulants were one of the first classes of drugs to be used in the treatment of major depressive disorder, beginning after the introduction of the amphetamines in the 1930s.
 However, they were largely abandoned for treatment of depression following the introduction of conventional antidepressants in the 1950s.
 Subsequent to this, there has been a resurgence in interest in stimulants for depression in recent years.

 Stimulants produce a fast-acting and pronounced but transient and short-lived mood lift.
 In relation to this, they are minimally effective in the treatment of depression when administered continuously.
 In addition, tolerance to the mood-lifting effects of amphetamine has led to dose escalation and dependence.
 Although the efficacy for depression with continuous administration is modest, it may still reach statistical significance over placebo and provide benefits similar in magnitude to those of conventional antidepressants.
 The reasons for the short-term mood-improving effects of stimulants are unclear, but may relate to rapid tolerance.
 Tolerance to the effects of stimulants has been studied and characterized both in animals and humans.
 Stimulant withdrawal is remarkably similar in its symptoms to those of major depressive disorder.